The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Challenge Description

 \subsection{Multi-institutional Data Sources}

-The data used in the BraTS-Reg challenge comprise curated and pre-processed retrospective multi-institutional data, from routine clinical practice, of 250 diffuse glioma patients, from our affiliated institutions, as well as from existing publicly available data collections hosted at The Cancer Imaging Archive (TCIA) \cite{TCIA}.
-Specifically, the public data collections we consider are the 1) TCGA-GBM \cite{scarpace2016radiology}, 2) TCGA-LGG \cite{pedano2016radiology}, 3) IvyGAP \cite{ivygap1_puchalski2018anatomic, ivygap2_shah2016data}, and 4) CPTAC-GBM \cite{CPTAC_GBM, wang2021proteogenomic}.
-For the private institutional datasets, the protocol for releasing the data was approved by the institutional review board of the data contributing institutions.
-The complete data comprises of 250 pairs of pre-operative baseline and follow-up brain MRI scans (each pair being of the same patient) diagnosed and treated for an adult-type diffuse glioma (WHO CNS grades 3-4).
-The exact multi-parametric MRI (mpMRI) sequences of each time-point are i) native T1-weighted (T1), ii) contrast-enhanced T1 (T1-CE), iii) T2-weighted (T2), and iv) T2 Fluid Attenuated Inversion Recovery (FLAIR).
+The mpMRI data utilized in the BraTS-Reg challenge consisted of curated and pre-processed retrospective multi-institutional data obtained from routine clinical practice.
+Specifically, the BraTS-Reg data comprise 259 diffuse glioma patients from our affiliated institutions and from the publicly available The Cancer Imaging Archive (TCIA) \citep{TCIA} collections of: i) TCGA-GBM \citep{scarpace2016radiology}, ii) TCGA-LGG \citep{pedano2016radiology}, iii) IvyGAP \citep{ivygap1_puchalski2018anatomic, ivygap2_shah2016data}, and iv) CPTAC-GBM \citep{CPTAC_GBM, wang2021proteogenomic}.
+For the private institutional datasets, the protocol for releasing the data was approved by the institutional review board of the contributing institutions.
+The complete dataset consisted of 259 pairs of pre-operative baseline and follow-up brain mpMRI scans, with each pair corresponding to the same patient diagnosed and treated for an adult diffuse glioma (WHO CNS grades 3-4).
+The specific mpMRI sequences at each time-point were i) native T1-weighted (T1), ii) contrast-enhanced T1 (T1-CE), iii) T2-weighted (T2), and iv) T2 Fluid Attenuated Inversion Recovery (FLAIR).

-Following close coordination with the clinical experts of the organizing committee (H.A., M.B., B.W., J.S., E.C., J.R., S.A., M.M.), the time-window between the two paired scans of each patient was decided to be selected such that 1) the scans of the 2 time-points should include sufficient apparent tissue deformations, and 2) confounding effects of surgically induced contrast enhancement \cite{albert1994early, wen2010updated} are avoided.
-Therefore, after thorough visual assessment, the identified follow-up data have to be at least 27 days after the initial surgery.
-Few baseline scans might show some signs of prior instrumentation.
-The time-window between all pairs of baseline and follow-up mpMRI scans included in the dataset of this challenge is in the range of 27 days-37 months.
+Following close coordination with the clinical experts of the organizing committee (H.A., M.B., B.W., J.S., E.C., J.R., S.A., M.M.), the time-window between the two paired scans of each patient was decided to be selected such that i) the scans of the two time-points had sufficient apparent tissue deformations, and ii) confounding effects of surgically induced contrast enhancement \citep{albert1994early, wen2010updated} were avoided.
+Therefore, after a thorough visual assessment, the identified follow-up data had to be at least 27 days after the initial surgery.
+Thus, the time-window between all pairs of baseline and follow-up mpMRI scans was in the range of 27 days -- 48 months (Fig. \ref{BraTSReg timegap}).